 - Lake Champlain, the unofficial sixth Great Lake (Middlebury is a waypoint community on the Lake Champlain Byway)

-- Revolutionary and other historic sites such as Fort Ticonderoga, Mount Independence and Crown Point
+- Revolutionary and other historic sites such as Fort Ticonderoga, Mount Independence and Chimney Point State Historic Site

 - Branbury State Park (Lake Dunmore)

 - Green Mountain National Forest and Moosalamoo National Recreation Area

 - Three other small, historic downtowns (Bristol, Vergennes and Brandon)